Judge awards $3M to Gabby Petito’s family in suit against Brian Laundrie’s estate

 TAMPA, Fla.
-(WFLA) — A judge in Sarasota County, Florida, has awarded Gabby Petito’s family $3 million in the wrongful death lawsuit they filed against Brian Laundrie’s estate.
+(WFLA) — Brian Laundrie’s estate will pay Gabby Petito’s family $3 million to settle a wrongful death lawsuit they brought against it.

-The family has also filed a civil lawsuit against the Laundries that alleges the same thing.
-Additionally, they’re suing the Moab Police Department over its response to an incident involving the couple.
+The family has also filed a civil lawsuit against the Laundries alleging the same thing.
+They’re also suing the Moab Police Department over its response to an incident involving the couple.

 Petito went missing during the couple’s lengthy road trip, which they documented on their YouTube and Instagram pages.
-Her body was found on Sept.
-19, 2021, near Wyoming’s Grand Teton National Park.
+Her body was found Sept.
+19 near Wyoming’s Grand Teton National Park.

 “As a direct and proximate consequence of Brian Laundrie’s tortious conduct, Nichole Schmidt and Joseph Petito incurred funeral and burial expenses, and they have suffered a loss of care and comfort, and have suffered a loss of probable future companionship, society and comfort,” the suit said.